vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 This happens all the time when sensor data are produced by different devices.
 Different devices may record measurements at different times and different frequency.
 In order to reason about measurements from different devices, we need to synchronize those events.

 We'll first explain what the problem is.
 We'll then give a naïve solution which we'll show doesn't scale.
-We'll then give a solution that can scale to milion of records.
+We'll then give a solution that can scale to millions of records.

 As usual, the [code is in GitHub](https://github.com/vplauzon/kusto/tree/master/sync-2-streams).